 Identifying certain potential environmental risks or concerns before purchasing a home can alleviate future stress and expense.
 Two of the more common concerns for home-buyers have to do with radon gas and gases emanating from fuel storage tanks.
 Q: What exactly is radon and why is it a potential problem?
 A:

 The level of radioactive decay is measured in picocuries per liter (pCi/l).
 According to the EPA, any house with a level of 4 pCi/l or higher should be remediated.
 Q: What is involved in radon remediation and how much does it cost?
 A:

-Remediation usually involves sealing cracks, installing subfloor or subslab ventilation, or increasing air movement in the house.
+Remediation usually involves sealing cracks, installing subfloor or subslab ventilation, or increasing air movement in the house through a fan system.
 Costs can range from a few hundred to thousands of dollars.
 Q: How can I find out if the home I wish to buy has a radon problem?
 A:

 ) to find out if your house is in an area considered to be a "hot-spot."Q: I'm considering the purchase of an older home that used to be heated by oil.
 What should I know before I buy?
+A:

 Sometimes it may be obvious that the home had once been heated with oil, but there is no evidence of a tank.
 The oil tank may have already been removed or could be underground.
 A seller should disclose the known presence of an underground storage tank.
 Look for old vent stacks or other evidence of a tank, and ask the owners about these signs.
-Fuel storage tanks must be removed when they leak, and even if there is no evidence of tank leakage at the time of purchase, there is potential for future leaks due to tank corrosion or rusting, it is advisable to remove tanks that are no longer in use to eliminate any possible future problems.
-Costs can be negotiated with the seller, and usually range from $1,000 to $3,000.
+Fuel storage tanks must be removed when they leak.
+Even if there is no evidence of tank leakage at the time of purchase, there is potential for future leaks due to tank corrosion or rusting, it is advisable that tanks be removed to eliminate possible future problems.
+Costs of tank removal can be negotiated with the seller, and usually range from $1,000 to $3,000.

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
+4/15/2016This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
 It was originally prepared by Cincinnati attorney Bill Hayes, and was updated by Cincinnati attorney Chris Kahn of Frost Brown Todd LLC.